 Installing the Unifi Protect G4 Doorbell

-Installing the doorbell self is normally pretty simple.
-In my case it was a bit more work, as I discovered that my old doorbell was running on batteries.
+Installing the doorbell itself is normally pretty simple.
+In my case, it was a bit more work, as I discovered that my old doorbell was running on batteries.

 So I ended up not only installing a new doorbell but also remodeling the hall because I had to pull some wires from the fuse box to the doorbell.